KharitonovPS/spring-mvc/README.md

-# README.md for MVC Website

-This is a sample README.md file for a Java Spring MVC web application project that uses the Controller-Service-DTO pattern, a PostgreSQL repository, Thymeleaf for rendering views, and Bootstrap CSS for styling.

 ## Project Overview

 This project is a web application for managing books and authors.
 It provides functionality to view, add, edit, and delete books and authors.
 The application follows the Model-View-Controller (MVC) architectural pattern, where: